 However, there’s also a Fast Clean option that will get the job done in ten minutes if you’re really in a hurry to clean it using the system.
 Frankly, I would just open it up and rinse it off if that were the case.
 The body is perfectly sealed, so there’s no risk of damage.
 But it’s there if you want it.

 The one potential downside is the cost of the cartridges.
-One of the reasons people use an electric is to get away from the need to buy new shaving stuff every month.
+One of the reasons people use electricity is to get away from the need to buy new shaving stuff every month.
 “Give away the razor, sell the blades” is the marketing call of every manual shaver maker since Gillette’s production of the safety razor.
 Buying cleaning cartridges tend to undercut the benefit of an electric.

 The charger system and internal battery are one of my favorite features of the Braun 7 series.
 The Li-Ion battery has no memory effect, so you don’t have to let it go down to zero before recharging.
 Better still, it charges from zero to full in an hour.
 Best of all, if the juice is too low, you can just charge for a few minutes and still get one shave’s worth of power.